-The Fish and Wildlife Recreation and Allocation Branch recognizes two types of moose antler regulations.
-These regulations include "immature bull" (now referred to as "spike-fork bull", see page 4) and "mature bull" (now referred to as "tripalm bull", see page 4).
+The Fish and Wildlife Recreation and Allocation Branch recognizes three types of moose antler regulations.
+These regulations include the "spike-fork bull", "tripalm bull" and new this year,"10 point bull" (see page 3).
 The antler regulations have been used to improve and maintain suitable bull:cow ratios while providing as much hunting opportunity as possible.
 BC has been using moose antler regulations for 20 years.
-The immature bull or spike-fork bull was implemented in the Omineca in 1981, and is now also used in the Southern Interior (Region 3 and 8) and the Peace.
-The mature or tripalm bull regulation was implemented in the Peace in 1996.
-Other jurisdictions, such as Alaska, use similar regulations.
+The spike-fork bull was implemented in the Omineca in 1981, and is now also used in the Southern Interior (Regions 3 and 8) and the Peace.
+The tripalm bull regulation was implemented in the Peace in 1996.
+The 10 point bull regulation was developed in 2003 to provide some additional opportunity to harvest large bulls in the Peace.